Skip to main content

 • Physical furniture and gear to add a tactile component to simulations

-PSCR plans to update the space regularly with enhancements such as haptics and metrology, 5G, edge computing, WebXR capabilities (which allow virtual and augmented realities to be combined) and other technological advances for public safety operations.
-The PSITC will also integrate technologies from other PSCR research areas like Internet of Things (IoT) and analytics for use in research, development, and demonstration purposes.
+PSCR considers stakeholder needs and requirements when determining updates to the space.
+Future enhancements may include haptics and metrology, 5G, edge computing, WebXR capabilities (which allow virtual and augmented realities to be combined), and other technological advances for public safety operations.

 See recent press coverage of the PSITC.